foxlarsson/100-days-of-code/log.md

 Watched:
   - Computational thinking: Pseudocode; => finished Step 5
   - Types of data: Lab introduction, Primitive Data Type, Composite Data Type, Special Data Type, Abstract Data Type; => finished Step 6
-  - Building blocks of programming: Lab Introduction,
+  - Building blocks of programming: Lab Introduction, User-Friendly Expression of Information, Fundamentals of Syntax, Decision branching - if/then/else, Decision branching - switch/case

 **Thoughts:**
+It's a bit hard to focus today, I'm in a jittery state because my sleep cycle is very off, and the videos today don't require any actions, just focusing on the info.
+But I've managed to finish steps five anad six, and should be done with seven soon, and after that it gets more hands-on.

 **Link to work:** [Current NKC video]( http://knowthecode.io/labs/problem-solving-expression/episode-4)